Airbnb Sexual Assaults

 In some instances, these assaults have been fatal.

-One of the most well-known Airbnb murders occurred in 2019.
-In Orinda, California, more than 100 people attended a Halloween party at a large house rented through Airbnb.
-During the party, a gunman entered the home and opened fire.
+One of the most well-known Airbnb murders occurred in Orinda, California.
+More than 100 people attended a large Halloween house party.
+A gunman entered the home and opened fire.
 He killed five people and injured many more.